darkobits/nlink/README.md

 ### `nlink <packageOrPattern>`

 Like `npm link <package name>`, but supports globbing to link several packages at once.
+Patterns are matched against the contents of `package-lock.json`.
+This means that (1) it is possible to match against transient dependencies but (2) your project must have a `package-lock.json`.

 Note: This uses [`minimatch`](https://github.com/isaacs/minimatch) under the hood, which was designed to work primarily with filesystems.
 Therefore, treat scoped packages like a directory structure.